miklevin/MikeLev.in/_posts/2024-11-01-deep-debugging-llm-ghost.md

 Feel free to copy and paste the provided code into your `botifymograph.py` file.
 Make sure to replace any placeholder functions or stubs (like `chat_with_ollama`) with your actual implementations.
 If you encounter any issues or need further clarification on any part of the code, don't hesitate to ask.

 Me: The path of the assistant's response that updates the DOM after a successful insert into the database back-end shouldn't be through the chat stream.
 It's an inappropriate channel for HTMX DOM update instructions.
 Your response that you gave me reveals your fundamential lack of reasoning.
 The chat-stream to the user is chpped up with yields and only for the user to view.
 The way the instance of the base does the insert should in iself update the web ui.
 That it doesn't is what we're investigating and possibly compensating for.
 You over-did it on the compensation with rebuilding the whole html fragment from scratch, which further undermines my confidence in your reasoning ability.
 I would just do it myself but for the difficulty in overcoming why the base app's render path is not just working.
-But the solutions that come out of you and Claude are just the worst.The path of the assistant's response that updates the DOM after a successful insert into the database back-end shouldn't be through the chat stream.
-It's an inappropriate channel for HTMX DOM update instructions.
-Your response that you gave me reveals your fundamential lack of reasoning.
-The chat-stream to the user is chpped up with yields and only for the user to view.
-The way the instance of the base does the insert should in iself update the web ui.
-That it doesn't is what we're investigating and possibly compensating for.
-You over-did it on the compensation with rebuilding the whole html fragment from scratch, which further undermines my confidence in your reasoning ability.
-I would just do it myself but for the difficulty in overcoming why the base app's render path is not just working.
 But the solutions that come out of you and Claude are just the worst.

 o1: I'm sorry for not accurately addressing your issue earlier.